 The information in this article is not intended to be an endorsement for the products or companies listed and listing these products and companies is for your information only, we will not provide any support for these products.

 If the software is unable to find the specified codec one of the following messages will appear:

-If any of these errors appear it may be necessary to choose a different codec in Preferences.
+If any of these errors display, then it may be necessary to choose a different codec in Preferences.